Optimal Robust Reinsurance with Multiple Insurers: Introduction

 We derive the Stackelberg equilibrium for a general reinsurance contract, and find that the reinsurer's optimal pricing model is closely related to the barycentre of the insurers' models.
 We show that the optimal reinsurance prices, demand, and the reinsurer's pricing model are independent of time.
 Furthermore, we show that when the reinsurer is ambiguity-averse, their optimal pricing model depends on the size of their aggregate loss.
 We further consider the Stackelberg equilibrium for specific reinsurance contracts --- proportional reinsurance and excess-of-loss reinsurance, with or without a policy limit --- and illustrate the solution numerically in the case of two insurers.
-Finally, we compare our solution to an ambiguity-averse reinsurer who maximises a CARA utility, thus generalising known results in the literature to account for ambiguity.
+Finally, we solve the related problem of an ambiguity-averse reinsurer who maximises a CARA utility and compare the solutions, thus generalising known results in the literature about utility-maximising reinsurers.
 We find that the safety loadings charged to the insurers are increasing in the reinsurer's risk aversion parameter.

 The rest of the paper is structured as follows. \cref{sec:ins_mrkt} details the wealth evolution of the insurers and the reinsurer and defines the general reinsurance contract. \cref{sec:ins_prob} provides the solution to the insurer's problem. \cref{sec:reins_prob} details and solves the reinsurer's optimisation problem, and presents the Stackelberg equilibrium.
 In \cref{sec:application}, we examine the Stackelberg equilibrium for different reinsurance contract types, namely, proportional reinsurance and excess-of-loss reinsurance with and without a policy limit.
 We provide numerical illustrations of the equilibrium and its key features for the case of two insurers with given severity distributions.
 Finally, in \cref{sec:utility_max} we solve the related utility-maximisation problem for the reinsurer under ambiguity, and compare it to the wealth-maximisation approach.